JiaWeiPls/DM2008-Ghost-Hunting-Toolkit/README.md

 ## Usage
 Spirit Box/FM Radio:
 Note that the spirit box has 2 buttons, skinned as knobs at the bottom left of the screen.
-The lower button is to start/stop recording, & the upper button to send message.
+The lower knob is to start/stop recording, & the upper knob to send message.
-1. Tap the lower button to start recording & speak into the phone's speaker (Proper enunciation helps improve the accuracy of STT)
+1. Tap the lower knob to start recording & speak into the phone's speaker (Proper enunciation helps improve the accuracy of STT)
-2. Tap the lower button again to stop recording.
+2. Tap the lower knob again to stop recording.
-3. Tap the upper button to send the message.
+3. Tap the upper knob to send the message.

 Thermometer:
 1. The lower the temperature value indicated on the screen, the nearer the ghost (No actions requried on the players end)